 Our lawyers can identify service providers to transport goods to and from overseas markets; consult on dumping investigations; advise on the sale and purchase of vessels and aircraft; structure trade financing; and advise on tariffs and valuations.

 We also provide legal and advisory services on new aviation and maritime security regulations for importers, exporters, customs brokers, freight forwarders and trade financiers.

 To represent the interests of its clients, Hunt & Hunt is heavily involved in Australia's free trade agreement negotiations though consultations with federal government agencies and submissions.
 We are well-placed to advise clients on how these pacts affect Australian and international organisations.

-Through our work, we have developed strong ties with the Australian Government Department of Foreign Affairs and Trade, the Department of Infrastructure and Transport, the Australian Quarantine and Inspection Service, and the Australian Customs and Border Protection Service.
+Through our work, we have developed strong ties with the Australian Government Department of Foreign Affairs and Trade, the Department of Infrastructure and Regional Development the Department of Agriculture, and the Australian Customs and Border Protection Service.

 To share knowledge and best practices in exporting products and services, Hunt & Hunt has entered into strategic alliances with Austrade – the Australian Government's trade promotions agency – as well as relevant representative groups such as the ECA and the FTA.